 Down quilts will be more durable than synthetic quilts which can mat and lump together over time as the down continues to re-loft and molds itself to the body.
 Down has the ability to breathe and dispel perspiration, reducing the clamminess often experienced with synthetic quilts.

 Pillow Talk only carries baffle box construction feather and down quilts which ensures that the filling remains even and allows maximum loft.
-The feather and down used in our quilts are a by-product meaning the birds are first used for their meat – we do not use any live plucking farms.

 Benefits of a down quilt

 Molds to your body